Skip to main content

 Under the hood

-The main purpose of xpm init is to create a package.json file, if not already present.
+The primary purpose of xpm init is to create a package.json file, if not already present.

 xpm install @xpack-dev-tools/openocd@latest --verbose

-To install a specific version, mention it explicitly:
+To install a specific version, specify it explicitly:

 xpm install @xpack-dev-tools/openocd@0.12.0-7.1 --verbose